randyrossi/vicii-kawari/doc/REGISTERS.md

 * 8 bytes are moved each 6510 cycle.
 * Max copy is 65535 bytes

+NOTE: Since firmware 1.16, DMA copy operation can use the overlay regs as a destination (not a source).
+This is meant to quickly swap in palettes without having to use the CPU.

 The following table estimates the number of bytes that can be moved if move operations are restricted to non-graphics raster lines.
 (NOTE: move can be invoked any time.)